Details: Electric Pass

 Elevation Gain: 3,620-ft.

-The hike to Electric Pass, turn right at the junction and follow the trail as it climbs a hillside though willows and scattered trees to a second intersection at 2.5 miles with an unmarked trail heading left to Cathedral Lake.
+To hike to Electric Pass, turn right at the junction and follow the trail as it climbs a hillside though willows and scattered trees.
+Reach a second intersection at 2.5 miles with an unmarked trail heading left to Cathedral Lake.
 Bear right at the second junction to stay on the trail to the pass.
 (The trail to the left will be used on the return leg of the hike to visit the lake.)

 As you head toward the pass turn around and look south to see Cathedral Lake nestled in a rocky bowl beneath Malamute Peak.
 To the west the spires along Cathedral Peak’s north ridge are now in view.
 Peak 13635 towers above the valley to the north while Leahy Peak rises to the east.
 The trail to Electric Pass will ascend to the saddle on the ridge between the two peaks.